 The paperwork process was frustrating at times, but our social workers did a great job of keeping us informed.
 They sent us pictures as Yan developed and grew through the months, which really made the whole process special and more bearable.

 Preparing to Adopt

 To make the most of our waiting time, I read books on adoption and parenting, joined an Internet group for people adopting from Hong Kong, and talked to people who had also been through the process.

 We got our family and matching approval for baby Yan in November 2005.
 At that point, we just needed to get our HCO (High Court Order).
 A judge in Hong Kong would give this to us.
 We were told it would take around six to eight weeks.
 Some people even said it could take up to 12 weeks.

-Our HCO came through in January 2006, which was about 11 weeks from the approval date.
-It felt like an eternity since the holidays had been upon us, but once you get the HCO, the wait becomes a distant blur.
+Our HCO came through in January 2006, which was about 11 weeks after the approval date.
+It had felt like an eternity.
+Somehow, the holidays had made it seem like an even longer wait.
+Once we got the HCO though, the wait became a distant blur.
 It was now time to make travel arrangements.
-Our Hong Kong Social Worker gave us a travel date, and we did not hesitate to make reservations.
+Our Hong Kong social worker gave us a travel date.
+We did not hesitate to make reservations.

-On day two, Miss Jenny brought Yan and Mrs. Chan to our hotel so Yan could spend some alone time with us.
-They came back six hours later to get Yan, and presented us with a beautiful photo album of Yan’s life, from residential crèche’ to her foster parents.
+On day two, our social worker brought Yan and Mrs. Chan to our hotel so Yan could spend some alone time with us.
+They came back six hours later to get Yan.
+They presented us with a beautiful photo album of Yan’s life, from residential crèche’ to her foster parents.

 We left Hong Kong not only with a lovely daughter, but also with great memories and a lot of respect and admiration for the Hong Kong Adoption Program.